mihaicatalin13/TourView/README.md

 * As an admin I want to be able to see all locations in one place, to make my search easier.
 * As an admin, I need to be able to set other users as managers.
 * As a manager, I want to be able to see reservations at my place.
-* As a manager, I want to be able to add my place or update its description, photos, menu, etc...
+* As a manager, I want to be able to add my place or update its description, photo, menu, etc...
 * As a manager, I want to be able to delete my place in case I need to.
 * As a manager, I want to be notified of new reservations.
 ### Backlog